Enoch2k2/flatiron-flask-project-generator/README.md

 ### What now that it's done running?

 You're Flask project is ready to go!
 Create models / routes / etc...
 You will not have to worry about initializing your database with flask db init, flask db revision -m 'initial db', flask db upgrade head.
 That is already done for you!
+You will however need to use `pipenv shell` in order to go into your virtual environment.

 You also now have a client folder which is your React application.
 You can definitely use it if you want (if it this is your project, you will want to use this).
 This includes react-router-dom, formik, and yup automatic installations.